 Finding a great long-sleeved travel shirt that combines lightweight, compact, sun protection, wrinkle resistance and functional pockets with security features isn’t really all that hard.
 However, finding that same shirt in a style that doesn’t scream “tourist” and make you look and feel as if you’re headed out on a safari is much more challenging.
 In fact, one might argue the perfect travel shirt is as much art as it is function.
 Did I say art and shirt in the same sentence?
 Perhaps I am feeling a bit of love for the apparel company Clothing Arts, makers of my newfound perfect travel shirt, the Pick-Pocket Proof Shirt ($70).
 It might as well be yours too.

-The Clothing Arts travel shirt starts with a choice of three neutral colors – tan, white or gray.
+The Clothing Arts pick-pocket proof shirt starts with a choice of three neutral colors – tan, white or gray.
 I love the gray (sort of a charcoal) and tan, but found the white to be somewhat revealing, not of myself, but of items supposedly hidden in my nifty zippered security pockets, tucked discretely behind the two standard button pockets on the shirt chest.

 I have hand-washed my shirts and even after hanging on dresser corners, doorknobs, TV corners, closet hinges and other creative means to dry while traveling, they dried quickly and, most importantly, relatively wrinkle-free — just a few tugs and pulls straightened it out.
 Out of the luggage, a short hang and the wrinkles seem to disappear too.